Inclusion and SEND

 What should I do if I think my child has special educational needs?

-Contact Ms. Lowrie (SENDCO) in the Inclusion Faculty;
+Contact Ms. Lowrie (SENDCO) in the Inclusion Faculty or complete our SEND Support Contact Form.

 Arrange for an initial meeting to discuss your concerns with our SEND teachers.